 A few months ago, we made mobile banking for a local Eastern European bank.
 After that, a significant portion of financial products moved from a physical office to an online app.
 Along with this, the number of loan defaults also increased.
 With no need to go to the office for a loan, users stopped communicating with consultants and often skipped reading the loan conditions.

 Given this, our client contacted us again.
 They asked us to place a knowledge base right into the app.
-Earlier, the documentation was available on the bank’s website, but as practice showed, not all users accessed it.
+Earlier, the documentation was available on the bank’s website, but not all users accessed it as practice showed.